-This page is not for people who are looking for a logical presentation of God's existence.
+This page is not so much for people who are looking for a logical presentation of God's existence.
 Links to logical arguments are noted in the footnotes.[1]
 This page is for people who already realize that God must exist and would like to know more about God and how to receive spiritual salvation.
+First of all, God is not merely an abstract force.
+This was clearly demonstrated in the life of the Messiah, Jesus Christ, but there are other examples that help to show the personal nature of God.

-1. Addressing the corrupt nature - If God were merely an abstract force, as a number of religions teach, then there would be no means of truly addressing the corrupt human condition.
-As Mark Twain pointed out, we all have a dark side that no one sees.
-However, we each know this exists.
-No amount of trying harder or self sacrifice is going to erase the guilt of our past sins or keep us from committing new ones.
+However, an important question is what we do about this dark side.
+Though we each know that this darkness exists, few understand how to address it.
+No amount of trying harder or self-sacrifice is going to erase the guilt of our past sins or keep us from committing new ones.
 The only remedy has been the cross of Christ.
 Christ died as a blameless sacrifice in propitiation for our sins.
-And then he rose again in the power of His Spirit, which offers new life to our spiritually dead spirits if we are willing to appropriate this redemption by faith.
+And then he rose again in the power of His Spirit, which offers new life to our spiritually dead spirits if we are willing to appropriate His righteousness as our redemption by faith.

-3. Implications of Free will - If there is no personal God and creator, then there is no logical explanation for the existence of free will.[3]
-There is no logical path from point A) blind forces in nature, to point B) human consciousness, individuation and free will.
+3. Implications of Free will - If there is no personal God and creator, then there is no logical explanation for the existence of free will.[4]
+There is no logical path from point A) blind forces in nature, to point B) human consciousness, individuation, and free will.
 This transition cannot be accounted for by the scientific method.
-This is a logically unsupportable transition and a metaphysical roadblock for atheism, but for theism it is no logical problem at all.
+This is a logically unsupportable transition and a metaphysical roadblock for atheism, but for theism, it is no logical problem at all.
 In case you were wondering, Alvin Plantinga elegantly resolved the supposed problem between God's goodness and the existence of evil in his Free Will Defense, as noted:

 1. There are possible worlds that even an omnipotent being can not actualize.